-The thought of a top luxury vacation will certainly conjure images in your head of a grandiose scene, fantastic service, and an empty wallet.
+The thought of a top luxury vacation destination will certainly conjure images in your head of a grandiose scene, fantastic service, and an empty wallet.
 But the truth is you don’t have to spend a fortune to enjoy a nice vacation.
 If you plan wisely, you’ll get the best bang for your buck on your next holiday.

 Here are the best cities you can visit for a relaxing vacation: